 My Desktop Recommendation

-Azulle Mini Desktop PC with Windows 10 ($169, or bundled with keyboard and camera for $255) – With 2GB RAM, 32GB storage, and a modern Intel Atom processor, it will handle any basic task you throw at it.
+Azulle Mini Desktop PC with Windows 10 (or bundled with keyboard and camera) – With 2GB RAM, 32GB storage, and a modern Intel Atom processor, it will handle any basic task you throw at it.
 You will be able to hook this up to your TV and watch Netflix, Hulu, YouTube, or anything else.
 It also has VGA video output, so you can connect it to most computer monitors.

 The Azul Mini Desktop Computer can stand alone as it’s own system and will allow you to install Microsoft Office or any other variant of free Office alternatives.
 As a teacher or student (yes, even homeschool), you can get Microsoft Office for FREE (along with 1 TB of online storage).
 If you don’t want to go that route, here are your other purchasing options: purchase it for a one time fee of $149 (1 installation), pay $9.99/mo. (or $99/yr.) for up to 5 installations or $6.99/mo. (or $69.99/yr.) for 1 installation.

-Flash Drive: This device hold 32 GB, which is enough to move anything you need to move from one device to another.
+Flash Drive: This device holds 32 GB, which is enough to move anything you need to move from one device to another.
 Speaking of devices, this has connections for both full sized USB, like on your computers, as well as micro USB, to connect to Android and Windows smartphones.
 This allows you to copy things to and from your phone or tablet to your computer – super handy.
-Also, at only $11.99, this is a great price for 32 GB of flash storage.

-Keyboard/Mouse: At just under $20, this wireless keyboard and mouse combo is a great buy.
+Keyboard/Mouse: This wireless keyboard and mouse combo is a great buy.
 It’s made by Logitech, which is the industry leader in keyboards and mice.
 Plus, it’s wireless so installation is simple.
 Wireless peripherals have come a long way in terms of battery life.
 I use a wireless Logitech keyboard and mouse at work, and I usually need to change out the single AA battery in the mouse and the 2 AA batteries in the keyboard about once a year.
 Plus, the wireless feature means less wires coming in and out of your computer.